sakshimaurya-23/WCA_UnitTestCase_Generation/README.md

 # WCA_UnitTestCase_Generation
-#Overview
+# Overview

 This repository contains a FastAPI project (main.py) and its corresponding unit test file (test_main.py).
 The unit test cases are generated using IBM Watsonx Code Assistant (WCA) with a structured prompt to ensure proper mocking, fixture management, and database session handling.

-#Setup Instructions
+# Setup Instructions

--Prerequisites
+- Prerequisites
--Ensure you have the following installed:
+- Ensure you have the following installed:
--Python 3.x
+- Python 3.x
--FastAPI
+- FastAPI
--Ollama with Llama 3.1
+- Ollama with Llama 3.1
--Watsonx Code Assistant (WCA)
+- Watsonx Code Assistant (WCA)
--Required dependencies from requirements.txt
+- Required dependencies from requirements.txt

-#Installation Steps
+# Installation Steps

 Set up a virtual environment (optional but recommended)

-python -m venv venv
+'''python -m venv venv
-source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+source venv/bin/activate '''

 Install dependencies

-pip install -r requirements.txt
+'''pip install -r requirements.txt'''

-#Generating Unit Tests with WCA and Ollama
+# Generating Unit Tests with WCA and Ollama

 Steps to Use Watsonx Code Assistant